 Creeds, Confessions and Catechisms: Our church rests on the bedrock of the historic faith once delivered to the saints (Jude 3).
 Christ’s Church throughout the centuries has professed this faith through creeds, confessions, and catechisms.
 These confessions are apostolic, catholic (Greek for universal), Protestant, and evangelical.
 We encourage our members to study these and to teach their children to memorize the catechisms (Greek for teaching).
 We believe God gave the Church sound and true doctrines so that we might know Him and live in victory (Rom 6:17), and therefore we confess the content of our faith through reciting the historic creeds corporately.

 Children: Scripture clearly teaches that children are a gift of the Lord, the fruit of the womb is His reward.
 Because we are to bring up our children in the Lord’s nurture and admonition (and not our own nurture and admonition) our children are also Christ’s disciples (under His discipline) and worship God with us.
-Yes, it is true that this requires greater effort and patience by the parents to train the children to learn self-control and how to participate in worship but the church body is very understanding and supportive in achieving this goal.
-It is a joy to see our little ones participating in the worship of God.
+Yes, it is true that this requires greater effort and patience by the parents to train the children to learn self-control and how to participate in worship, but the church body is very understanding and supportive in achieving this goal.
+It is a joy to see our little ones actively participating in the worship of God as their God.
 And it is a blessed responsibility for parents to raise their children to know the Lord.